 Hmm, seems a tad unreasonable in his demands, don't you think?
 Whatever, the old cliche of "they don't write them like that any more" certainly rings true!

-Laying in the weeds is a long-forgotten 100-mph steam train of a harmonica blues romp, a veritable showcase for Cotton's talents.
-Possibly Cotton recut this track a few years later as the author recalls hearing what he thought was this song being spun by former Manfred Mann frontman, Blues aficionado and BBC Radio 2 DJ, Paul Jones on the airwaves some 15-20 years ago (possibly on Jazz FM, a UK radio station that lost its way and which, before drowning in its own sea of mediocrity changed its name to Smooth FM - say no more!).
+Laying in the weeds is a long-forgotten 100mph steam train of a harmonica blues romp, a veritable showcase for James Cotton's talents.
+Possibly Cotton recut this track a few years later as the author recalls hearing what he thought was this song being spun by former Manfred Mann frontman, Blues aficionado and BBC Radio 2 DJ, Paul Jones on the airwaves in the late 1990s (possibly on Jazz FM, a UK radio station that lost its way and which, before drowning in its own sea of mediocrity, changed its name to Smooth FM - say no more!).

 If James Cotton did record it again, who can blame him?
 Both sides of this marvellous 45 ought to have had more attention than they got from Loma, yet for reasons unknown the record had a restricted release and was distributed only in Chicago (although apparently at the time it was played heavily on AFN Europe by KGHJ DJ Herman Griffith whose shows were being broadcast out of Los Angeles).
 Certainly, the restricted release story would help explain the record's obscurity as it is one of the more difficult of all Loma releases to track down today.

-Curiously, both tracks did gain some limited exposure in the UK, when they were featured on a compilation LP called Blues Chicago Style (PLP-KM17), which was put out in the late 60's by Python Records, an obscure label specialising in issuing (possibly 'unofficialy') American Blues material.
-Python Records were based in Carshalton, a 'white collar' commuter suburb of London that is about as far removed from the Blues of Chicago as anything could be!
+Curiously, both tracks did gain some limited exposure in the UK when they were featured on a compilation LP called Blues Chicago Style (PLP-KM17), which was put out in the late 1960s by Python Records, an obscure label specialising in issuing (possibly 'unofficialy') American Blues material.
+Python Records was based in Carshalton, a 'white collar' commuter suburb of London that is about as far removed from the Blues of Chicago as anything could be!